Back

 Data from epidemiological studies show an increased risk of spontaneous abortions and

-cardiac malformations and gastroschisis after the use of prostaglandin synthesis inhibitors in early pregnancy.
-The absolute risk of cardiovascular malformation increased from less than 1% to approximately 1.5%.
+cardiac malformations and gastroschisis following use of prostaglandin synthesis inhibitors in early pregnancy.
+The absolute risk of cardiovascular malformation increases from less than 1% to approximately 1.5%.
 The risk is thought to increase with dose and duration of therapy.

-In animals, administration of prostaglandin synthesis inhibitors results in increased pre- and post-implantation losses and embryo-fetal lethality.
-In addition, an increased incidence of various malformations, including cardiovascular, has been reported in animals
+In animals, administration of prostaglandin synthesis inhibitors has resulted in increased pre- and post-implantation losses and embryo-foetal lethality.
+In addition, an increased incidence of various malformations, including cardiovascular, has been reported in animals,

-which are inhibitors of prostaglandin synthesis administered during the period of organogenesis.
+who were administered prostaglandin synthesis inhibitors during the period of organogenesis.

-During the first and second trimesters of pregnancy, MIG Junior should not be used unless absolutely necessary.
-If ibuprofen (MIG Jr.) is taken by women who are trying to become pregnant or during the first and second trimesters of
+During the first and second trimester of pregnancy, MIG Junior should not be used unless absolutely necessary.
+If ibuprofen (MIG Junior) is taken by women trying to conceive or during the first and second trimester of pregnancy,

 pregnancy, the dose should be as low as possible and the duration of treatment as short as possible.

-During the third trimester of pregnancy, all prostaglandin synthesis inhibitors can lead to exposure
+During the third trimester of pregnancy, all prostaglandin synthesis inhibitors may lead to exposure

 • of the fruit of: